School of Chemical, Biological and Materials Engineering

 (Crosslisted with CEES 5673) Prerequisite: graduate standing or permission of instructor.
 Capillarity, surface thermodynamics, adsorption from vapor and liquid phases, contact angles, micelle formation, solubilization, emulsions and foams.
 Applications to be discussed include detergency, enhanced oil recovery and adsorption for pollution control.
 (Irreg.)

 CH E 5823.
 Advanced Numerical Methods.3 Credit Hours.

-Prerequisite: CH E 3723 or equivalent and CH E 2002 or other introductory programming course or Permission of the Instructor or Graduate Standing.
-Students will learn numerical techniques not normally covered in undergraduate numerical methods courses, such as Rhomberg Integration, Chebyshev interpolation, and automatic step-size adjustment for numerical integration.
-Students will improve their proficiency in formulating the numerical solution to a mathematical problem using Excel with Visual Basic (VB).
-Students will develop a self-directed project involving numerical solution of a significant problem of interest to them personally or in their research.
+Prerequisite: Graduate standing and permission of instructor.
+Students will learn numerical techniques such as Rhomberg Integration, Chebyshev interpolation, and automatic step-size adjustment for numerical integration.
+Students will improve their proficiency in formulating the numerical solution to a mathematical problem using Excel with Visual Basic (VB), and will develop a self-directed project involving numerical solution of a significant problem.
 (Irreg.)

 CH E 5843.
 Advanced Chemical Engineering Thermodynamics.3 Credit Hours.

-Prerequisite: CH E 3473, graduate standing in Chemical Engineering, or permission of instructor.
+Prerequisite: CH E 3473 or graduate standing in Chemical Engineering or permission of instructor.
 Advanced thermodynamics as applied to engineering problems and design.
 (F)